Nonequilibrium orders in parametrically driven field theories: Discussion and Outlook

-\paragraph{Discussion and Outlook--} In this paper, we have presented a universal mechanism to capture nonequilibrium condensation phenomena within parametrically driven, open field theories.
+In this paper, we have presented a universal mechanism to capture nonequilibrium condensation phenomena within parametrically driven, open field theories.
+We show that rapid parametric drives do not only tune the parameters of an effective free energy landscape but enter as a nonequilibrium axis in the phase diagram along which ordered, nonthermal steady state phases arise.
+These are genuine nonequilibrium steady states that cannot be captured by an effective free energy.
 Technically, it provides a method to model pumping effects stemming from rapidly oscillating drives effectively by noisy, non-Hermitian field theories that feature an effective time translation invariance on the 'mesoscopic' scale of description, but manifestly break equilibrium conditions.
 In these effective theories, the transition is triggered by tuning an effective damping rate through zero.
-While our analysis is based on an $O(N)$ symmetric Lagrangian, the mechanism is more general and applies to other symmetry groups as well.
-Such a symmetry analysis and the ensuing effective field theory should also describe the universal behavior of magnon condensation in parametrically driven anisotropic magnets \cite{Rezende2009,Demokritov2006,NowikBoltyk2012}.
+Although our analysis is based on an $O(N)$ symmetric Lagrangian, the mechanism is more general and also applies to other symmetry groups.
+Such a symmetry analysis and the ensuing effective field theory should also describe the universal behavior of magnon condensation in parametrically driven anisotropic magnets \cite{Rezende2009,Demokritov2006,NowikBoltyk2012}.\\ The macroscopic limit cycle characterizing the nonequilibrium phases spontaneously breaks the effective time translation symmetry of the $O(N)$ model, and thus constitutes a dissipative time crystal.
+Our theory indicates that such phases can be realized by simple driving schemes in magnetic materials if the damping rate of the undriven system is small.
+This complements recent approaches to generate limit cycle phases in magnetic systems with lower symmetry \cite{zelle2024}.
+It furthermore provides a promising novel pathway for devising the effective field theories of light-induced orders. \\ Such limit cycle orders have drawn tremendous attention in active matter scenarios, in particular in the context of nonreciprocal interactions \cite{Fruchart2021,Hanai2019,Martin2025, pisegna2024, brauns2024, shankar2022, dinelli2023,begg2024}.
+These can induce "hunt and flight" dynamics that stabilize limit cycles.
+Much effort has been devoted to the realization of nonreciprocal interactions on microscopic scales, particularly in spin systems \cite{Hanai2025, nadolny2025}.
+This work shows that these active phases can emerge in driven materials as well.\\ Further, scaling laws within the time-crystalline phase can be expected to qualitatively deviate from equilibrium phenomenology.
+On the one hand, in analogy to driven-dissipative exciton-polariton condensation, there will be a mode with a Kardar-Parisi-Zhang (KPZ) nonlinearity, which leads to subdiffusive transport \cite{daviet2025}.
+It will, however, interact with the soft modes from the broken internal symmetries, paving the way to new nonthermal fixed points in the respective nonlinear sigma models.
+Additionally, recent work on similar phases in $O(2)$ ferrimagnets in one dimension has shown that these can constitute 'active magnets' with self propelled defects, whose relaxational dynamics differs starkly from equilibrium physics~\cite{hardt2025}. \\